rivannurdin/aegis-test-api/README.md

 ## Laravel 11 REST API Authentication with JWT

 This project is a starter template for building a Laravel 11 REST API with JWT (JSON Web Token) authentication.
-It provides endpoints for user login, retrieving user information, refreshing tokens, and logging out.
+It provides endpoints for user login, retrieving user information, and logging out.
 The project is intended to serve as a boilerplate and has been uploaded to GitHub as a public repository.

 ## Table of Contents